-Using your WD Elements drive for both your home Mac and work Windows PC means.
-A 1TB, 2TB or larger drive could make your life so much easier.
-Because both of your computers can get to the same document.
+Using your WD Elements hard drive for both your home Mac and work Windows PC means.

-After all how else could you so easily move, look at and work on your docs on both computers?
+You can easily move.
+Look at and work on your important files and docs on both computers.

 And it’s quick and easy for you to do on your iMac or MacBook Pro or Air.

 Read on and learn how to make WD Elements compatible with Mac and PC.

 Top Level View Of Formatting WD Elements For A Mac And A PC